Reading Time: 7 minutes

 • Edibility: Edible

 • Identification: This mushroom shares a purple color with wood blewits but has thick, well-spaced gills and a fibrous stipe.
 The gills remain purplish throughout its development.
-It is not commonly found in Australia and is edible, so it is not a major concern.
+It is edible but not commonly found in Australia, so it is not a major concern.

 2. Sordid Blewit (Lepista sordida)